California Reopening: Everything Families Need To Know

 - The Original Farmers Market

-This open-air market makes for a nice change from the grocery store for stir-crazy kids.
+This open-air market is fully open.
 Also now open: outdoor dining!
 So get groceries for the week, and enjoy a meal (or ice cream, or donuts) today.

 Something is always blooming at Descanso.
 Photo courtesy of Descanso Gardens

-Gardens That Are Currently Open In LA (All of Them!)
+Gardens That Are Open in LA (All of Them!)

 - Gardens in Los Angeles Are Open